-This article will help you create the fundamental content for your product’s campaign.
-We strongly suggest you at least skim it prior to building your content, and review it periodically throughout the process.
-For a complete list of everything you’ll need to launch your campaign, visit the campaign checklist.
+This article will help you create the basic content for your project’s campaign page.
+For a complete list of everything you’ll need to launch your campaign, see the campaign checklist.

 The title and teaser are particularly important since they will be used in your project “tile”, the box that summarizes your project in a variety of contexts on Crowd Supply’s website.
+It will appear on your pre-launch page, on our “browse” page, and almost anywhere else your project is listed.
 It’s the content that will be seen by the greatest number of people, so it’s important to get it right.

 The title of your campaign should be a very succinct description of your product.
 Titles may be up to 36 characters, and should take one of the following forms: